 As an Amazon and Pesi Affiliate, I earn from qualifying purchases- I only recommend products I believe in.
 Your purchase helps support this blog.
 Thank you for any support!:)

 Take good holiday-care of your patients and family members with health needs!!
 Check out this great resource for cooking for people who have diabetes! (affiliate link)

-There are many ways we can be proactive with our health over the holidays.
+There are many ways to be proactive with diabetes and good health over the holidays.

 Skin Care: Protect hands and feet that may have decreased sensation from frostbite, decreased circulation, and cracking in the cold weather.
 Wear protective gear and check your skin daily!
 Especially with all the hand sanitizer and hand washing we are doing this year-make sure to keep your skin healthy.

 Heart care: it is so easy during the cold months to decrease activity. the cold weather can be difficult to tolerate for exercise.
 And this year add to that getting out in public to walk in a store might be scary.
 Make sure to stay active, even if it means walking laps or just dancing to the oldies in your own home!
-Here is a list of Creative Home Therapy Balance Exercises you can do right in your home.
 Exercise is good for your circulation, strength, balance and mental health!